 So we prayed.
 And prayed some more, and discussed and prayed again.
 After quite some time of discussion and prayer we decided that Texas was for us.
 We took a weeks vacation over here, John had been here in the past for some training and fell in love with the state and its people.
 And the fact that there was wide open spaces.
 So, he brought me over to have a look-see.
 And look I did and fell in love!!
 And no wonder, the people that I met were charming, still remembered their manners and were oh so friendly!!
 Plus, it was only a hop-skip-and a jump to Oklahoma where I grew up as a kid.
 It was like coming home again.
 And this new home wouldn’t cost us an arm and a leg, there was breathing room here.
 And play-time!

 It was decided, we had found home!
-Now the real work would begin.
-Hunting for jobs and a house to call our home.
+Now the real work of living and growing and learning about our new home.